I think it's time to blow this scene, get everybody and the stuff together... okay, three, two, one, let's jam.

 Those Three Guys: Antonio, Carlos, and Jobim, who inexplicably show up in every other episode, from Earth to Mars to an abandoned space junkheap full of space hobos, always either ranting about the old days or vaguely mentioning something plot-relevant.
 They even get a minor part in The Movie.

-Three Plus Two: Perhaps a more fitting example of the Bebop's dynamic than Five-Man Band, as Ein and Ed are mostly comic relief characters with comparatively little dramatic character development.
+Three Plus Two: Ein and Ed are mostly comic relief characters with comparatively little dramatic character development next to the main trio.

 Throw Away Guns: There are a few notable cases where Spike loses his pistol, is either unable to or simply does not make any effort to retrieve it, and yet has it back before the episode's out.